 The Mbukushu of Botswana

-The Mbukushu of Botswana, numbering approximately 28,000 people, are Engaged yet Unreached.
-They are an indigenous community of Botswana and can also be known as Gova.
-They are an Indigenous people, in the Bantu, Central-South people cluster of the Sub-Saharan African affinity bloc.
+The Mbukushu of Botswana, numbering approximately 40,500 people, are Engaged yet Unreached.
+They are a Bantu-speaking ethnic group indigenous to Southern Africa.
+They primarily live along the Okavango River, in regions such as Ngamiland (Botswana), the Okavango Delta, the Kavango region (Namibia), and into southern Angola and southwestern Zambia and can also be known as Hambukushu, Mbukushu, Gova.
+They are an Indigenous people, in the Bantu, Central-South people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion - Animism.
 They primarily speak Mbukushu.

 Mbukushu in Botswana photo